clelidm/MinCompSpin_ExhaustiveSearch/README.md

 In general we advise to use the basis in which the dataset is closest to be generated from an independent model (see discussion in the paper).
 Finding this basis can be done using the heuristic/exhaustive search algorithm available separately here.

+In the code, a basis is stored as a list of integers `list<uint32_t> Basis`, where each integer defines a basis operator (see explanation above).

 #### Structure of the basis:

 Basis elements are spin operators that are all independent from each others (see paper).
 You can use the function (to come) to check if the elements you have specified in `list<uint32_t> Basis` actually form a basis, i.e. if the set is only composed of independent operators.